Susan B. Moskosky, MS, WHNP-BC

 U.S. Department of Health and Human Services

-Ms. Moskosky joined the Federal Government as a Regional Program Consultant (RPC) for Family Planning in DHHS Region VII, Kansas City, where she also served as the Region VII Women's Health Coordinator.
-Ms. Moskosky is a certified Women's Health Nurse Practitioner who spent the first 15 years of her professional career providing family planning, prenatal, and other preventive health services and educating nurse practitioner students for the Title X Family Planning Program.
-She was the Director of one of the five original Title X-funded Women's Health Care Advanced Nurse Practitioner programs at the University of Texas Southwestern Medical Center at Dallas, Texas.
+Ms. Moskosky joined the federal government as a regional program consultant for family planning in HHS Region VII, Kansas City, where she also served as the Region VII women's health coordinator.
+Ms. Moskosky is a certified women's health nurse practitioner who spent the first 15 years of her professional career providing family planning, prenatal, and other preventive health services and educating nurse practitioner students for the Title X family planning program.
+She was the director of one of the five original Title X-funded Women's Health Care Advanced Nurse Practitioner programs at the University of Texas Southwestern Medical Center at Dallas.

 Ms. Moskosky received her bachelor’s degree from Baylor University and her master’s degree from Texas Woman’s University.